The Four-Step Application Process

 Step 2: Interview

 Volunteer Services screens all application packages.
 An interview will be arranged with the most suitable candidates whom we feel have a good fit within the organization and a placement that will benefit both parties.
-If there are not If we do not have any vacancies that match your availability, interests and or abilities, you will be notified in writing.
+If we do not have any vacancies that match your availability, interests or abilities, you will be notified in writing.

 Step 3: Pre-Placement Health Review

 A health screening is mandatory for all successful applicants and is required before beginning a placement.
 Following acceptance, proof of immunizations and a two-step T.B. skin test is required.
 You will receive a health clearance checklist outlining what is needed.

 Please note that the cost of the T.B. test is the responsibility of the applicant.
 Fees range from approximately $30-$90 depending on where you go for the T.B. test.

 A vulnerable sector screening is required by all successful applicants prior to beginning their placement.
 A valid volunteer sector screening will be accepted up to six months prior to the placement.
 The cost of such screening is the responsibility of the applicant.